csci450-comparch/assg03/README.md

 Which version that is used depends on the bit at position 5.
-There is a macro already defined for you, called `FIMM` which tests the "flag" at bit 5 that determins if an immediate value or another register is present (the `and` operator works the same way).
+There is a macro already defined for you, called `FIMM` which tests the "flag" at bit 5 that determines if an immediate value or another register is present (the `and` operator works the same way).

 Add a function named `add()` that has the signature shown in the table